-Before contacting us, review the Tulane University Special Collections (TUSC) finding aids (and current SEAA finding aids).
-Once you have found material you would like to consult, please email us at firstname.lastname@example.org.
+Before contacting us, review the Tulane University Special Collections (TUSC) finding aids.
+Once you have found material you would like to consult, please complete an Appointment Request.
 Include the collection name, number, and box or folder number (for architectural drawings, include the project name).
 We will send an email response with an appointment time, and an online form for you to complete prior to your visit.
-Due to COVID-19 visitor guidelines, Tulane University Libraries, including TUSC, will be open for in-person research to only current Tulane students, faculty, and staff.
-We regret we cannot welcome non-Tulane affiliates to our reading room for the Fall 2020 semester, but will try to help you with your research remotely.

 If you cannot locate anything in our finding aids for your topic, we welcome your enquiry, and are happy to see what we may have for your project.
 Include as much information as you have.
 For architectural projects, include the current address, any names a building may have been known by, client and possible architect’s names to help us locate any material in our holdings.

 Once you have requested an in-house research appointment, please review our reading room guidelines in the following PDF document:

 Let us help you introduce your students to working with archives and special collections.

 Introducing your students to original sources will allow them to experience first-hand the excitement of working with actual archival documents and rare books.
 We welcome opportunities to collaborate with faculty or instructors to teach students about special collections and how to use our holdings for original research and learning.
 Our instruction sessions can be tailored to your class and could include: